 Construction Contracts

-Prior to advertising, the Board shall determine the project delivery/contract award method to be used for each construction contract valued at or above $50,000.
+Prior to advertising, the Board shall determine the project delivery/contract award method to be used for each construction contract valued at or above the competitive purchasing threshold established in law.
 To assist the Board, the Superintendent shall recommend the project delivery/contract award method that he or she determines provides the best value to the District.
 [See CV series generally and CBB(LEGAL) for requirements if federal funds are involved.]

 For construction contracts valued at or above $25,000, the Superintendent shall also submit the resulting contract to the Board for approval.
 Lesser expenditures for construction and construction-related materials or services shall be at the discretion of the Superintendent and consistent with law and policy.
 [See also CH and CBB(LEGAL)]